 A significantly improved interior accompanies Tundra’s redesign.
 Advanced technology and convenience features include large LCD touch-screen displays.
 Center stage, buyers can even option a massive 14-inch touch screen.
 Heated and cooled seats, an available panoramic roof, and contemporary styling includes numerous car-like touches.
 Importantly, Toyota’s Safety Sense 2.5 active safety suite comes standard on all grades of Tundra.

 The previous model’s thirsty 5.7 liter V-8 powerplant has been replaced by new and more fuel efficient engine options.
 Tundra comes standard with a i-FORCE twin-turbo 3.5 liter V-6 with 389 horsepower and 479 lb-ft torque.
-The i-FORCE Max option is a mild-hybrid version that increases power output to 437 horsepower and 583 lb-ft torque.
+The i-FORCE Max option is a hybrid version that increases power output to 437 horsepower and 583 lb-ft torque.
 Integrating an electric motor within the bell housing between the engine and 10-speed transmission, this hybrid design not only increases power and efficiency, but also enables limited all-electric driving at low speeds.
 The motor is powered by a nickel-metal-hydride battery located beneath the rear seats.

 Transferring power to the road is a new ten-speed automatic transmission that promises plenty of gearing for any towing, hauling, or everyday cruising mission.
 Properly equipped, a 2022 Tundra is rated to tow up to 12,000 pounds.
 It is available with 5.5-, 6.5-, and 8.1-foot beds and capable of carrying up to 1940 pounds, an 11 percent improvement over the previous model.